SonicZentropy/PoE2Mods.pw/README.md

     Extract it into an empty folder.

 	Copy "ModIniFile.ini" and "INIFileParser.dll" to your base POE2 directory next to the exe.
+Copy the "INIFileParser.dll" to [base]\PillarsOfEternityII_Data\Managed as well.

 	Edit the ModIniFile to your liking in a text editor to disable/enable individual mods or change settings.